Qon/combinassembly/README.md

 Lines starting with `:` followed by just an identifier define a label (to a value set by the assembler) which can be used like any constant, except not inside expressions of other directives.
 Here the output of the `const` instruction is to the `[jump]`  register which hold the instruction pointer.
 The `[J]` value will be a relative jump backwards this many steps!
 For forward jumps use negative values! `ip` will be resolved to the address of the instruction it is currently used in, after macro expansion and `.define` expansion. `jump` will set the intruction pointer to the label value.
 It calculates the relative jump necessary to do the static jump by "subtracting" the current `ip` and "adding" the target label address, with adjustment of "2" to compensate for the duration of the jump macro (const + nop).

+# TODO

+- More guides, example codes, language documentation
+- Improved error handling and reporting.
+- 2D layout (multiple columns) so that you can actually find a space where the program fits large programs.
+- Memory mapped IO language support
+- Entity JSON description for extensibility (any entity wired into the program, even from mods).
+Will also require support for differently sized entities.
+Possibility of removing operations `arith` and `decid` from language and supply them as "standard library" macros instead?
+- 1 tick jump possible?

 # Credits

 These are available under their own license: